Olamyy/Staticfy/README.md

 `pip3 install bs4`
 or you can use the requirements file `pip3 install -r requirements.txt`

-if you have issues with importing HTML.parser on python 3.5, run this `pip install --upgrade beautifulsoup4`
+if you have issues with importing HTML.parser on python 3.5, upgrade beautifulSoup:

+`pip install --upgrade beautifulsoup4`

 # Contribution
-Pull requests and issues are welcome, if you're making a pull request, make sure you respect the surrounding code style and write tests to show that your code works, in your PR and commit also describe clearly what your PR attempts to fix / improve / add
+Pull requests and issues are highly welcome.
+I'm still looking to support as many web frameworks as possible.

+Describe clearly what your PR attempts to fix (if it's a bug) or improve (If it's an existing feature).

+If you want to add support for a new web framework, add the required pattern for the framework to the `frameworks` dictionary in `__config__.py`, make your tests pass and submit your Pull request.

 You should also write your code from python3's perspective, try to avoid python2 style and idioms as much as possible.